| High School Programs

 - Texas high school graduate

-- Complete 6 credit hours of non-developmental LSCS college courses BEFORE submitting request **Articulation for RNSG 1172 requires 10 credit hours instead of 6, along with admission to the Nursing Program**
+- Complete 6 credit hours of non-developmental LSCS college courses **Exception: Articulation for RNSG 1105 requires 10 credit hours instead of 6, along with admission to the Nursing Program

-- Request credits within 15 months from the day of high school graduation **Due to the 10 credit hour requirement for articulation of RNSG 1172, students admitted to the Nursing Program have 36 months from the day of high school graduation to apply for PLA credit.**
+- Request credits within 15 months from the day of high school graduation **Exception: Students admitted to the Nursing Program have 36 months from the day of high school graduation to apply for PLA credit.

 - Complete at least one articulating course during junior or senior year of high school